Richard W. Luther

-Richard William Luther (November 11, 1919 – July 21, 2001) was an American football player and coach at Western Reserve University, known today as Case Western Reserve University.
+Richard William Luther (November 11, 1919 – July 10, 2001) was an American college football player and coach at Western Reserve University, known today as Case Western Reserve University.
 He was later inducted into the school's varsity hall of fame on April 18, 1980.
 During World War II, Luther attended Midshipmen's school at the University of Notre Dame, ranking as a Lt.
 Senior Grade while in the United States Navy.

 Playing career

 In high school, Luther was a three-year star football player at John Adams High School in Cleveland, Ohio.

 For college, Luther played tackle for the Western Reserve Red Cats and was a member of the team that won the 1941 Sun Bowl.